aklein4/LiNet/README.md

 ### linet.py

-Defines the LiNet class and contains teh methods for forward and backwards propogation, as well as other useful methods and information.
+Defines the LiNet class and contains the methods for forward and backwards propogation, as well as other useful methods and information.

 ### linet_helpers.py